On this page is a collection of various tidbits that I found out about Schweinfurt, my birthtown.

 (If you happen to know who was working for the Gestapo in SW, please send me an email.
-Similarly, who was mostly organizing the "Arianisierung"?
-And I would be curious what happened to Schweiger after the war.
-I know Weidling was captured by the Americans.
-Poesl committed suicide, believing falsely that his wife and kids had committed suicide.
-To his credit, he handed the city over to the Americans without fighting them (as ordered).)
+Also, I would be curious what happened to Ludwig Poesl and Schweiger after the war.
+I know Weidling was captured by the Americans.)

 I think it is time for someone to write a systematic history of Schweinfurt before, during, and after the war.

 On Aug 21, 2010, Yale Richmond sent me an unsolicited email.
 He had probably stumbled upon my website, and was kind enough to volunteer some more history.
 He was the Resident Officer in SW around 1951.
 I did not even know what a resident officer was, so there is some explanation below.

 Yale published his memoirs, and generously permitted me to post the SW-relevant parts here: